QUEENS CENTER

 Abraham & Straus and Ohrbach's became the first operational tenants, on September 12, 1973.
 A mall-wide dedication was held in October.
 All sixty-seven charter stores and services were open for business by late 1974.
 These included Orange Julius, Herman's World of Sporting Goods, Brentano's Books, David's Cookies and Musicland.

-QUEENS CENTER originally encompassed 620,000 leasable square feet on 4 floors; the Concourse (or basement) Level, First Level (or street level), Second Level and Third Level.
-It included a multilevel parking garage that could accommodate 1,450 autos.
+QUEENS CENTER originally encompassed 620,000 leasable square feet on 4 floors; the Concourse Level (or basement), First Level (or street level), Second Level and Third Level.
+The complex included a multilevel parking garage that could accommodate 1,450 autos.

 Serving the compacted millions living in Queens, the mall became one of the most successful in the nation, with astounding sales-per-square-foot statistics.
 Outlying Long Island shopping centers, such as ROOSEVELT FIELD MALL or GREEN ACRES MALL provided no measurable competition.
 Still, by the late 1980s, QUEENS CENTER was in need of a spruce-up.
 A face lift remodel was done during 1990 and 1991, with a 10-bay Food Court fashioned out of an old fourth floor restaurant.

-Meanwhile, Ohrbach's had been shuttered in early 1987, with its replacement being an Asbury Park, New Jersey-based Steinbach.
+Meanwhile, Ohrbach's had been shuttered in late 1986.
+The store re-opened, as an Asbury Park, New Jersey-based Steinbach, on February 1, 1987.
 This store was replaced by J.C.
 Penney in 1990.
-The Abraham & Straus name was retired on April 30, 1995.
-The QUEENS CENTER location was rebranded as a Macy's.
+The Abraham & Straus name was retired on April 30, 1995, when the QUEENS CENTER location was rebranded as a Macy's.
 This store had moved from a circa-1965, circular structure located one block northwest of QUEENS CENTER.

 The year 1995 was also when the Santa Monica-based Macerich Company acquired QUEENS CENTER.
 In the summer of 2002, they initiated a 275 million dollar overhaul.
 The existing Macy's was expanded, to 352,300 square feet, by the construction of a fifth level.
 This was built on a portion of the mall's rooftop parking deck.

-A 4-level structure was built on part of the city block east of the existing complex.
-It was joined to it via a 2-level concourse extending over 92nd Street.
+A 4-level East Wing was built on part of the city block east of the existing complex.
+The two buildings were linked by a 2-level concourse extending over 92nd Street.
 The addition was anchored by a 3-level (204,300 square foot) J.C.
-Penney.
-It included a 780-car capacity parking garage and the 14-bay Worlds Fare Cafes food court, which was situated in the basement (Concourse) level.
+Penney, dedicated on March 26, 2004.
+The expansion included a 780-car capacity parking garage and the 14-bay Worlds Fare Cafes food court, which was situated in the basement (Concourse) level.

 The East Wing was officially dedicated on March 27, 2004.
 With the original Penney's now vacant, it was possible to gut its interior and rebuild it as new inline stores.
 Twenty-seven existing tenants either moved into larger quarters or expanded into adjacent area.
 Some of the newly-enlarged stores were an (11,500 square foot) Forever 21 and (25,200 square foot) H & M.